HallemLab/Wild_Worm_Codon_Adapter/README.md

 2. Optimal codon lookup table for *Strongyloides spp*, *Pristionchus spp* , *B. malayi*, and *C. elegans*
 3. <OPTIONAL> Custom optimal codon lookup table (2 columns: single-letter amino acid symbols and corresponding 3-letter optimal codon sequences; one optimal codon per amino acid)

-These tables are loaded by the Shiny server function and used to calculate CAI valuess and optimize sequences.
+These tables are loaded by the Shiny server function and used to calculate CAI values and optimize sequences.

 ### Codon Usage Rules
 Codon bias in nematode transcripts can vary as a function of gene expression levels such that highly expressed genes appear to have the greatest degree of codon bias.
 Thus, codon frequency rates from highly expressed genes are used, whenever possible.
 Codon frequency rates for *Strongyloides* species are based on highly expressed *S. ratti* transcripts (50 most abundant expressed sequence tag clusters, 1).
 Codon frequency rates for *C. elegans* were based on highly expressed *C. elegans* gene count data.
 Codon frequency rates for *B. malayi* are based on count data from the *Brugia malayi* codon usage table accessed at the [Codon Usage Database](http://www.kazusa.or.jp/codon/).